HL7/fhir-identity-matching-ig/input/pagecontent/index.md

 - Payer to Payer Exchange
 - Various Business to Consumer workflows

-**Patient Mediated.** Patient authorizes access to their data by a third party when it is under patient's management and not the data creator’s (e.g. an intermediary allows the patient to manage their own data).
+**Patient Mediated.** Patient authorizes access to their data by a third party when it is under patient's management and not the data creator’s management (e.g. a consumer app enables the patient to manage their own data).

 **Patient Directed.** Patient authorizes access to their data to a third party through an app as in SMART app launch workflow using the patient's credentials for authenticating themselves at the data holder organization which is the data creator.